Skip to main content

 The Einaudi Center’s Migrations team concentrates on improving the health and well-being of refugee and immigrant populations in the United States.

 Working at the nexus of law, medicine, and technology, the team is investigating how increasing immigrants’ knowledge about legal rights can help them engage with health care systems.
-The research will produce new digital tools to inform immigrants of their rights and increase their participation in health systems and public benefits.
+The research is producing new digital tools to inform immigrants of their rights and increase their participation in health systems and public benefits.

 Gunisha Kaur (Weill Cornell Medicine) and Stephen Yale-Loehr (Cornell Law School) received dual funding to serve as Einaudi’s faculty fellows, leading a multicampus collaboration.